docker/docs/content/manuals/security/for-admins/hardened-desktop/settings-management/compliance-reporting.md

 1. Sign in to the [Admin Console](https://app.docker.com/admin).
 2. Select your **organization** from the **Choose profile** page.
-3. Under Security and access, select **Desktop Settings reporting**.
+3. Under Docker Desktop, select **Reporting**.
 4. By default, non-compliant users are displayed.
 5. Optional.
-Select the **Hide compliant users** checkbox to show compliant and non-compliant users.
+Select the **Hide compliant users** checkbox to show both compliant and non-compliant users.
 6. Use the search bar to search by username or email address.
 7. Hover over a user’s compliance status indicator to quickly view their status.
 8. Select a **username** to view more details about their compliance status, and for steps to resolve non-compliant users.

 ## Resolve compliance status

-To resolve compliance status, you must open a user's compliance status details.
-This window provides the following information:
+To resolve compliance status, you must view a user's compliance status details by selecting their username from the Desktop settings reporting page.
+These details include the following information:

 - **Compliance status**: Indicates whether the user is compliant with the settings applied to them
 - **Domain status**: Indicates whether the user’s email address is associated with a verified domain